karmab/performance-operators-lab/docs/index.md

 sriov-network   3d14h
 ```

-We can now create pods making use of this network attachment definition:
+Pods can be created making use of this network attachment definition:

 ```
 apiVersion: v1